dragonflyoss/d7y.io/docs/getting-started/quick-start/kubernetes.md

 time docker exec -i kind-worker /usr/local/bin/crictl pull alpine:3.19
 ```

-When pull image back-to-source for the first time through Dragonfly, it takes `37.852s`.
+When pull image back-to-source for the first time through Dragonfly, it takes `37.852s` to download the
+`alpine:3.19` image.

 ### Containerd pull image hits the cache of remote peer {#containerd-pull-image-hits-the-cache-of-remote-peer}